About the Books

 After workers find the terrified young boy in the bomb shelter, Joseph spends a few months at the orphanage before being transported with other children by ship to Australia to survive the war.
 The resourceful lad escapes when he is 14, and goes on to work an assortment of jobs until he stumbles upon his ticket to financial success.

 Joseph spends every waking moment amassing his fortune, but ends up alone with no one to inherit his millions.
 Once upon a time he fell in love with a woman he could never have, and is now searching for any children he has fathered.
 Will Joseph be able to make his life have meaning?
 This historical novel touches on the tragedies of war, survival, and long-lost love.

 About the Author

-Patricia Huckle was born and educated in South Africa, where she wrote children’s stories and nursery rhymes for magazines.
-The demands of a large family put her love of writing aside for many years.
-After being widowed, Patricia migrated to Australia, where she now lives with her partner on the beautiful Gold Coast.
-Her other writings include My Eavesdrop Station and the forthcoming Mystery Celebration.
+Patricia Huckle was born in Port Elizabeth, South Africa, and moved to Cape Town where she spent most of her life.
+After being widowed, she migrated to Australia, where she now lives with her partner on the beautiful Gold Coast.
+This is her third book.